Dr

 - Adolescent engagement in climate change eduaction

-- Teachers' role in child protection
+- School's roles in child protection

-- Relationships and Sexuality Education
+- Understanding sexual health and Relationships and Sexuality Education

 Ashling completed her BA (hons) in Psychology at the National University of Ireland, Galway, a Masters in Forensic Psychology at University College Cork, and a PhD at Trinity College Dublin.
 She has held a number of academic and research roles in Trinity College Dublin, Royal College of Surgeons in Ireland, and Dublin City University, as well as advocacy roles with children and vulnerable populations in Irish and UK NGOs.